 I enjoy spending time with family and close friends.
 With my different way of providing health care, I look forward to having more time for physical fitness, hiking, and relaxation!

-Santina Marie Hayes lives in beautiful Ridgway Colorado with her Husband and two adorable daughters.
-She has worked for Shirley Olson for more than four years as her Office Manager and Bookkeeper and happens to be Shirley’s Daughter-in-Law!
-Her family recently moved to Ridgway and she is very excited to become a part of this wonderful community and joining Shirley in her new practice.
+Santina Marie Hayes lives in beautiful Ridgway Colorado with her husband and two adorable daughters.
+She has worked for Shirley Olson for more than five years as her Office Manager and Bookkeeper and happens to be Shirley’s Daughter-in-Law!
+She appreciates this wonderful community and the many friends and acquaintances she has come to know.
 She enjoys camping, hiking and just being out in nature with her family.

 Alex Ganskow began his fitness journey when he joined the Colorado State Patrol in 2006.
 At the end of 2007, he fell off the bandwagon and let his physical and mental fitness slip.
 Weighing in at a staggering 260 pounds, a flight of stairs left him winded.
 At the age of 23 he decided to make a drastic change.
 Once upon a renewed fitness journey he became a Fitness Advisor for the Colorado State Patrol, along with a Level 1 Kettlebell Certified Trainer through USA Kettlebell Lifting, and International Kettlebell lifting in 2012.Alex continued his progress and completed two Warrior Dashes and a sprint triathlon.
 In 2012 a serious accident on duty caused multiple health issues for him, and his fitness level waned.
 The road to recovery began with completing a backpacking trip to Havasu Falls and a Tough Mudder on Snowmass Mountain.
 He has never looked back since those times and finds his new adventure of personal training exciting and eye opening at the same time.
 Easy Day Training was born through an idea with a passion, and a desire to help people.
 Easy Day Training came to fruition July 2015 after Alex became a certified personal trainer through the National Strength Conditioning Association (NSCA).
 He completed his B.A. in Kinesiology from Colorado Mesa University December 2015.